-- 45.(1) At any stage of a proceeding before it, the Assessment Review Board, on its own initiative or at the request of one or more of the parties, may refer a question of law in the proceeding to the Supreme Court of British Columbia or to the Federal Court of Canada in the form of a stated case. - (2) The stated case must be in writing and filed with the court registry and must include a statement of the facts and all evidence material to the stated case. - (3) The Assessment Review Board must - (a) suspend the proceeding as it relates to the stated case and reserve its decision until the opinion of the court has been given; and - (b) decide the appeal in accordance with the court's opinion.
+- 45.(1) At any stage of a proceeding before it, the Assessment Review Board, on its own initiative or at the request of one or more of the parties, may refer a question of law in the proceeding to a court of competent jurisdiction in the form of a stated case. - (2) The stated case must be in writing and filed with the court registry and must include a statement of the facts and all evidence material to the stated case. - (3) The Assessment Review Board must - (a) suspend the proceeding as it relates to the stated case and reserve its decision until the opinion of the court has been given; and

+(b) decide the appeal in accordance with the court's opinion.